 There are also concerns over access and ownership of data.
 Cynics have expressed their concern over the fact that providers can easily access data of their clients at any time.
 These providers can either accidentally or deliberately alter or delete these data.
 In addition, there is also an issue about who exactly owns the data.
 Some providers have vague terms of service.
 It is crucial for end-users to scrutinize the services of and agreements with any providers.

-3. Dependence on Internet Connectivity
+3. Cloud Computing is Dependent on Internet Connectivity

 Power outages due to natural and human-made calamities also affect access to the Internet.
 Take note that even providers of Internet services are also affected by these calamities.
 End-users that are highly dependent on their IT capabilities and with no solid risk management plan have no choice but to suspend their operations during these outages.
 Inoperability could mean additional costs due to loss of business.